Isio Group Ltd and Isio Services Ltd

 - Personalising online landing pages and communications we think would be of interest.

 - Administering, maintaining and ensuring the security of our information systems, applications and websites.

 - Authenticating registered users to certain areas of our sites.

 - Seeking qualified candidates and forwarding candidate career enquiries to our human resources team, you can find out more here.

 - Processing online requests, including responding to communications from individuals or requests for proposals and quotations.

 - Contacting journalists regarding company press releases, invitations to annual press parties, highlighting messages that may be of interest on specific industry topics.

-- Complying with legal and regulatory obligations relating to anti-money laundering, terrorist financing, fraud and other forms of financial crime.
+- Complying with legal and regulatory obligations including maintaining appropriate audit trails, anti-money laundering, terrorist financing, fraud and other forms of financial crime.

-- Compiling health and safety data (directly or indirectly) following an incident or accident.
-Indirect data can take many forms including an incident report, first aider report, witness statements and CCTV footage.
+- Compiling health and safety data following an incident or accident.

 - Payment services providers.

 - Price comparison websites and similar companies that offer ways to research

 and apply for financial products and services where we are engaged to provide